Shibuya PARCO Business Hours

 ——What was your impression of actually experiencing the exhibition at PARCO MUSEUM TOKYO?

-It's more than TURY expectations.
-I think it's a really magical space.
-I am very happy to be able to convey such a feeling that we are in another mysterious space and space that we want to convey, that we do not make sense in this world, but surely it belongs to this world.
-What we are always trying to create is a memorable experience, but I am convinced that this exhibition will definitely bring it to you.
+More than Truly Expectations.
+I think it's really a magical space.
+I am very happy to be able to convey such a feeling that we are in a mysterious other space-time and space that makes no sense in this world, but surely it belongs to this world.
+What we are always trying to create is an unforgettable experience, but I am convinced that this exhibition will definitely bring it.

 ——What kind of feedback would you like to receive from the audience?

-Feedbacks from those who have experienced TURY art are very interesting.
-For us, art is almost like experimentation, and while experimenting with ideas, we see how people feel, how they sympathize, and how they resonate.
-So, if you have feedback, you can pay more attention to what it is like.
-In fact, focusing on how people interact with art is a big part of our art.
-There is a word "aesthetics of relationship", but the experience that the viewer comes to PARCO MUSEUM TOKYO and interacts with the work is the real art we think of.
+The feedback from those who have experienced TURY art is very interesting.
+For us, art is almost like an experiment, experimenting with ideas to see how people feel, how they sympathize, and how they resonate.
+So, if you have feedback, you can pay even more attention to what it looks like.
+Focusing on how people interact with art is actually a big part of our art.
+There is the word "Aesthetics of Relationships", but the experience that the viewer comes to PARCO MUSEUM TOKYO and interacts with the work is the real art we think of.

-That's right.
-We also post on the internet, but we don't know how the person who sees it actually feels.
-That's why I'm always happy when people witness art and express us what they really experienced art and felt.
-Good, bad, ugly, and any emotions are the best feedback.
+Sam, right?
+We’re posting online, but we don’t know how people who see it actually feel.
+So, I'm always happy when people see art and express to us what they really experienced art and felt.
+Good things, bad things, ugly things, all emotions are the best feedback.

 I love PARCO, a symbolic landmark of SAM Tokyo and Shibuya!
-I am very pleased to have the opportunity for you to experience our art, and I am very grateful to NANZUKA and his family for amazing smart, kind and support us.
+I am very pleased to have given you the opportunity to experience our art, and I am very grateful to NANZUKA and his family for amazingly smart, kind and supportive of us.

-I have come to play many times before the renewal of TURY.
-I saw many wonderful works in galleries and museums.
-PARCO is always a place full of stimulation that proves that products need art and design and encourages such manufacturing.
+I have come to play many times before the TURY renewal.
+I saw a lot of wonderful works in galleries and museums.
+PARCO is always a place full of stimulus that proves that products need art and design, and encourages such manufacturing.

 ——How do you plan to spend your time in Tokyo on this visit?

-I would like to blend into the city of TURY Tokyo, enjoy being in this place, eat a lot of delicious food, and go to the museum.
-For us from a country located on the other side of the Earth, it is very exciting and interesting to know what kind of cultural movement is there.
+I want to blend into the city of TURY Tokyo, enjoy being in this place, eat a lot of delicious food, and go to the museum.
+For us from a country on the other side of the planet, it is very exciting and interesting to know what kind of cultural movement is there.

-SAM I'm going to go to Keiichi Tanaami's large-scale solo exhibition "The Adventure of Memory" by Keiichi Tanaami, who passed away the other day.
-I was really happy and loved to see him.
-I'm going to go to the Mori Art Museum's "Louises Burjoois Exhibition: As I said when I came back from hell, it was wonderful."
-This time there are a lot of friends from Los Angeles who are friends, so I would be happy if you could enjoy watching them together.
-In Japan, there are a lot of delicious and umemai, and I want to experience Japanese culture and get inspiration again.
+SAM I would like to go to Keiichi Tanaami's large-scale solo exhibition "The Adventure of Memory of Keiichi Tanaami" which passed away the other day.
+I was really happy to see him and loved him.
+I will also go to the Mori Art Museum's "Louise Bourgeois Exhibition: When I came back from hell, it was wonderful."
+This time, I have a lot of friends who are comrades from Los Angeles, so I would be happy if I could see them and enjoy them in various ways.
+There are a lot of delicious and delicious foods in Japan, and I want to experience Japanese culture and get inspiration again.

 FriendsWithYou, an art collective based in Los Angeles.
 Spreading their unifying message of 'Magic,' 'Luck,' and 'Friendship,' they have been creating interactive art that fosters new human connections.
 Their solo exhibition 'Ocean - Temple of the Sacred Heart' was held at PARCO MUSEUM TOKYO.